ltl3A87/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-My research interests include Natural Language Processing, Data Mining and Statistical Machine Learning.
-Currently, I am working with Professor YI YANG on adversarial NLP project.
+My research interests include Natural Language Processing, Graph Neural Network, Data Mining and Statistical Machine Learning.
+Currently, I am working with Mengyu Zhou on table parsing project.
 And I am also supervised by Professor Raymond Wong working on my final year project about Fake News Detection on Social Network.
 With the ambition of making contribution to the NLP community, I aim to build a robust and efficient NLP system to tackle with the issues of biasness and unfairness in our society.